Oct 25 2008

 10 Personal Growth Questions That Make a Difference - Part Two

-Yesterday I posted the first five out of 10 questions that have made a difference in my life.
+Yesterday I posted the first five out of 10 Personal growth questions that have made a difference in my life.
 Here is part two, the next five questions out of 10.
-I hope they you as much as they have supported me.what motivates you?
+I hope they support you as much as they have supported me.what motivates you?

 6. What motivates me?

-is what gets us in action, action is what creates results.
+Motivation is what gets us in action, action is what creates results.
 Ask the question, what motivates me?
 Then observe your life.
 When you accomplish something, identify what is that motivated you to accomplish it.
-Watch when you get excited, what are you feeling excited about, that’s .
-If you discover the answer to this question you are well on your way to you .
+Watch when you get excited, what are you feeling excited about, that’s motivation.
+If you discover the answer to this question you are well on your way to creating a life you love.

 7. What do I value most?

 Your values are the essence of who you are.
-Getting clear about them and living them is a guaranteed way to be the fullest most of yourself.
+Getting clear about them and living them is a guaranteed way to be the fullest most authentic expression of yourself.

 8. What do I really want?